junxit/us-congress-bills-109/metadata.md

 - 2006-09-06 — Placed on the Union Calendar, Calendar No. 370.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-630.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-630.
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H6939-6940)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4588.
+- 2006-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-25 — Mr. Renzi moved to suspend the rules and pass the bill, as amended.
+- 2006-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6939)
+- 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6939)